RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

   - Comprehensive documentation and examples

 ### Upcoming Work
+- Implement frontend integration
-- Add database integration for persistent storage
+- Add more advanced trading strategies
+- Implement real-time data processing
 - Implement real-time updates using WebSockets
 - Create integration tests for the API endpoints
 - Add monitoring and logging for production use